siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 \frac{c}{2}.
 $$

-So the hypothesis is simple: coherent concentration into a denser bright channel should produce a lower effective longitudinal speed, operationally like a refractive slowdown.
+So the hypothesis is simple: if two incoming channels are recovered as one denser bright channel, the same incoming budget implies a lower effective longitudinal speed, operationally like a refractive slowdown.

 ## Complementary Outputs